 This modern slavery statement (Statement) has been prepared by PanAust Limited (PanAust or the Company) pursuant to the Australian Modern Slavery Act 2018 (Cth) (the Act).
-This Statement captures the activities of the Company and its subsidiaries during the financial year ending 31 December 2021 to identify modern slavery risks in its business and supply chains.
+This Statement captures the activities of the Company and its subsidiaries during the financial year ending 31 December 2022 to identify modern slavery risks in its business and supply chains.
 This Statement sets out the processes and actions PanAust has in place to address the risk of modern slavery in the next 12 months.

 PanAust has a global annual consolidated revenue exceeding \$100 million.
-PanAust is committed to ensuring that there is not modern slavery in its supply chains or in any part of the business.
+PanAust is committed to ensuring there is no modern slavery in its supply chains or in any part of the business.

 PanAust adopts the Act's definition of modern slavery, including the eight types of serious exploitation:

-- > Trafficking in persons.
+- trafficking in persons

-- > Slavery.

-- Servitude.

-- > Forced marriage.

-- > Forced labour.
+- slavery

-- > Debt bondage.
+- servitude

+- forced marriage

+- forced labour

+- debt bondage

-- > Deceptive recruiting for labour or services.
+- deceptive recruiting for labour or services

-- The worst forms of child labour where children are subjected to slavery or similar practices or engaged in hazardous work.
+- the worst forms of child labour where children are subjected to slavery or similar practices, or engaged in hazardous work.

-PanAust's commitment to health and safety is underpinned by its value of 'People' through its Zero Harm safety philosophy where it considers all workplace incidents and injuries preventable.
-This commitment and focus on health, safety and wellbeing extends to everyone the company interacts with in all stages of the mining life cycle.
+PanAust's commitment to health and safety is underpinned by its value of 'People' through its Zero Harm safety philosophy where all workplace incidents and injuries are considered preventable.
+This commitment and focus on health, safety, and wellbeing extends to everyone the company interacts with in all stages of the mining life cycle.
 This includes personnel employed by contractors and suppliers.